Manchester Centre for Political Theory (MANCEPT)

 Clara Sandelind

-• Research specialisms: Political theories of immigration, asylum and nationalism.
+• Research specialisms: Political theories of immigration, asylum, nationalism and liberalism.

 Christian Schemmel